Degree focus at University of Göttingen

-In addition to the classes held at Göttingen University, students will participate in the annual summer seminars of the Max Planck School MtL, together with students from the other MtL programs at Heidelberg University and the Technical University of Munich.
+In addition to the classes held at University of Göttingen, students will participate in an annual Summer School of the Max Planck School MtL alongside students from the other MtL programs at Heidelberg University and the Technical University of Munich.

-After successful completion of a Master’s degree at Göttingen University, PhD candidates will continue the last three years of the program performing research with any of the MtL fellows within the network.
+After successful completion of a Master’s degree at the University of Göttingen, PhD candidates will continue the last three years of the program performing research with any of the MtL fellows within the network.

 *This curriculum is subject to change.